paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 (3) describes the progress achieved in dam safety by States participating in the Program; and

-(4) includes any recommendations for legislative and other action that the Director considers necessary.
+(4) includes any recommendations for legislative and other action that the Administrator considers necessary.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 467h, Pub.
 L. 92–367, § 9, as added Pub.
 L. 99–662, title XII, § 1201(b), Nov.
 17, 1986, 100 Stat.
 4262, provided for creation of National Dam Safety Review Board, prior to repeal by Pub.
 L. 104–303, title II, § 215(c)(2), Oct.
 12, 1996, 110 Stat.
 3685.

-A prior section 11 of Pub.
-L. 92–367 was renumbered section 12, and is classified to [section 467i of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467i).
+A prior section 12 of Pub.
+L. 92–367 was renumbered section 13, and is classified to [section 467i of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467i).

-Another prior section 11 of Pub.
-L. 92–367 was classified to [section 467j of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467j) prior to repeal by Pub.
+Another prior section 12 of Pub.
+L. 92–367 was classified to [section 467k of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section467k&num=0&edition=prelim) prior to repeal by Pub.
 L. 104–303.

 #### Amendments
+2014—Pub.
+L. 113–121, § 3001(a)(1), substituted “Administrator” for “Director” in two places.

 2002—Pub.
 L. 107–310, § 6, struck out subsec. designations and headings for subsecs. (a) and (b) and text of subsec. (a) which read as follows: “Not later than 180 days after October 12, 1996, the Director shall report to Congress on the availability of dam insurance and make recommendations concerning encouraging greater availability.”